riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 1:24:27: Elie: No, not really.

-1:24:51: Elie, on Impact Matters: Dean Karlan et al have deep dives on organizations and ask similar questions, but not as deep as GW, and not clear it will lead to recommendations for donors.
+1:24:51: Elie, on [ImpactMatters][im]: Dean Karlan et al have deep dives on organizations and ask similar questions, but not as deep as GW, and not clear it will lead to recommendations for donors.